DevExpress-Examples/reporting-mvc-print-export-report-without-preview/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Reporting for ASP.NET MVC - How to print/export a report without showing a preview
+# Reporting for ASP.NET MVC - How to print or export a report without showing a preview

 This example demonstrates how to print or export a report in an ASP.NET MVC application without displaying this report's preview.
 Follow the steps below to complete this task: